TJ-Liebsch/gemini-explorer/README.md

 Key features of Gemini Explorer include:
 - An AI that can learn from the user.
-- A UI to interact with this AI
+- A UI to interact with this AI.

 ## Installation